The Stoic Personality: How to be Tough And Resilient In Adversity

 My Stoic Personality Journey

-I actually picked interest in the stoic life because it resonates with my natural principles in life, and my father’s death further made me embrace Stoicism.
+I picked interest in the stoic life because it resonates with my natural principles in life, and my father’s death further made me embrace Stoicism.

 I approach every situation with this mindset – you win some, you lose some.
 Strive for the star, but if your strength exhausts on the moon, then you don’t have to sulk all day.